Destiny-01/fhe-playground/docs/README.md

 ## What is FHEVM?

 FHEVM enables developers to perform computations on encrypted data without ever decrypting it.
-This revolutionary technology allows smart contracts to process sensitive information while maintaining complete privacy, opening up new possibilities for confidential DeFi, private voting systems, encrypted auctions, and more.
+This revolutionary technology allows smart contracts to process sensitive information while maintaining complete privacy, opening up new possibilities for confidential DeFi, private voting systems, and more.

 ## About This Documentation